 Content Engineering: Resume and Cover Letter Assignment

-search.
-It is also to help you understand how the principles of persuasion we
+also to help you understand how the principles of persuasion we

-studiend in advertising can be applied to the job hunt,
+studiend in advertising can be applied to the job hunt, and how

-Monday, March 19 Bring two job ads to class that you would
+March 18 Bring two job ads to class that you

-you feel you would be qualified for.
-Bring
+that you feel you would be qualified for.
+Bring these with you